Charlie Brown Would Love My Silver Tinsel Tree

 Silver Tinsel Tree

-I only had one issue with the project and that was finding the perfect tree topper.
+I only had one issue with the project: finding the perfect tree topper.
 The third time was a charm.
 More on that later.

 I found the little shabby tree, the Charlie Brown tree, at the shop where I have my booth.
 It was $2 and I thought that was a pretty good deal.